percona/percona-server-mysql-operator/source/architecture.rst

 Design overview
 ===============

-*Percona Server for MySQL* integrates *Percona Server for MySQL* running with the XtraDB storage engine, and *Percona XtraBackup* with the *Galera library* to enable synchronous multi-primary replication.
+The Percona Distribution for MySQL Operator automates and simplifies deploying and managing open source MySQL clusters on Kubernetes.

+Containers deployed with the Operator include the following components:

+* `Percona Server for MySQL <https://www.percona.com/doc/percona-server/LATEST/index.html>`_ (a free, fully compatible, enhanced, and open source drop-in replacement for any MySQL database),
+* `Percona XtraBackup <https://www.percona.com/doc/percona-xtrabackup/8.0/index.html>`_ (a hot backup utility for MySQL based servers that doesn’t lock your database during the backup),
+* `Orchestrator <https://github.com/openark/orchestrator>`_ (a replication topology manager for MySQL).

-The design of the Percona Distribution for MySQL Operator 2 is highly bound to the Percona Server for MySQL and the high availability implementation based on it, which in its turn can be briefly described with the following diagram.
+The design of the Percona Distribution for MySQL Operator 2 is highly bound to the Percona Server for MySQL and the high availability implementation based on Orchestrator, which in its turn can be briefly described with the following diagram.

 .. image:: ./assets/images/replication.svg